aNap73/Sweeper/README.md

 ## Site Updates 06.28.2018 Ant Sweeper promoted to X Sweeper...

-I am using Ant Sweeper as the place holder site for [OldSchoolsFreeGames.com](http://oldschoolsfreegames.com) at the moment it just a redirect, but is a work in progress.
+I am using Ant Sweeper as the place holder site for [OldSchoolsFreeGames.com](http://oldschoolsfreegames.com) at the moment with a simple dns redirect, I will have to correct this later, after I get the basic site for OldSchools up.

-So in a way it's been promoted!
+So in a way Sweeper has been promoted!
+Go little buddy!

-Since it is a game, and it is free... it works for now :D.
+Since it is a game, and it is free... it works for now :D redirecting all dns's.

 Wouldn't want to dissapoint ... ummnn friends and family :D and instructors etc...